jedp/node-cef/README.md

 - Patrick Huesler's [ain fork](https://github.com/phuesler/ain)
   provided the initial basis for the syslog backend.

-- Eric Parker at Mozilla has been very helpfu in answering my questions about CEF and ArcSight.
+- Eric Parker at Mozilla has been very helpful in answering my questions about CEF and ArcSight.

+## License

+MPL 2.0